benjaminluck/selekta/README.md

 - [ ] Bulk actions: move selected items to other path,
 - [ ] Simple smart structure: items will be forced in bpm structure (0,1,2 etc) if true

-# cleanups
-- the list and vault are now fetched from item [6] instead of a specified index name

 # todo
 - Update struct into new struct name
 - IDEA (A): structure = { "selectionv-10" : ['A','1'] "selection-v2323" : --- etc }